viamrobotics/docs/docs/installation/_index.md

 ## Local installation

-If desired, you can also install and run `viam-server` locally without connecting to the [Viam app](https://app.viam.com).
+If your robot will never connect to the internet, you can also install and run `viam-server` locally without connecting to the [Viam app](https://app.viam.com), though this is not recommended.
-This is useful for situations where you have limited internet access, or if your robot will never connect to the internet itself.
 You can install `viam-server` in this fashion to a board (SBC), macOS computer, or Linux computer.
 Select the tab below appropriate for your installation: